gfouz/gfouz.github.io/content/articles/team-work.md

 ---
-title: El trabajo en equipo...
+title: EL TRABAJO EN EQUIPO...
 description: Learning how to use @nuxt/content to create a blog again
-img: meeting.png
+img: teamwork.jpg
 alt: nice image
 author:
-  name: Choi
+  name: Giovani Fouz jiménez.
   bio: All about Choi and where he works and what he does
   img: https://images.unsplash.com/photo-1534471770828-9bde524ee634?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=800&q=60
 tags: